 The FTC calls it “phantom debt collection.”
-You get a call from someone claiming to be a debt collector, or an attorney from a law firm with a legitimate-sounding name.
-The caller insists you have a delinquent payday loan, credit card balance or some other sort of consumer debt and demands immediate payment of hundreds or thousands of dollars.
-They may threaten arrest or other legal action, even warning that a police officer or process server is headed at that very moment to your home or workplace.
+You get a call from someone claiming to be a debt collector, law enforcement officer, attorney or process server.
+They insist you have a delinquent payday loan, credit card balance or some other sort of consumer debt and demand immediate payment of hundreds or thousands of dollars, threatening lawsuits or imminent arrest if you don't comply.

 Occasionally such situations arise from mistaken identity: A legitimate debt collection agency slips up, confusing a consumer with a debtor who has a similar name (an error known as “debt tagging”).
 Often, though, it’s a scammer, combining bits of personal information harvested from sources such as old loan applications and hacked accounts to fabricate bogus debts that consumers might be deceived into thinking are real.
 Some large-scale operators package these phony liabilities into portfolios and sell them to debt brokers for collection.

 In recent years, federal and state authorities have upped the pressure on abusive collectors and phantom-debt predators.
 A joint crackdown by the FTC, other federal agencies and authorities in 16 states produced more than 50 cases in 2019 and 2020, putting many collectors out of business and securing multimillion-dollar judgments.